otrenav/design-thinking/README.md

 - Omar Trejo
 - March, 2017

-Road map for 5 days of activities using Design Thinking process.
+Road map for 5 days of activities using the Design Thinking process.

 ---